 John originally hails from Lincolnshire.
 He gained a Masters degree at Cardiff University and has previously worked at Sussex University.
 When he isn’t teaching for Continuing & Professional Education, he writes poetry, short stories and features, and runs the occasional workshop.
 The BBC produced one of John’s Capture Wales stories called ‘Ties’, which appeared as a segment feature broadcast programme.
-Other stories accepted for publication include Chapman, New Fiction, International Fern Publications and Cambrensis.
+Other stories accepted for publication include Chapman, New Fiction, International Fern Publications, New Writing Scotland and Cambrensis.
 He has also had articles published in Country Quest, Question Magazine, Country Origins, Current Archaeology, This England, The Oldie, Aviation History, Everygreen, Best of British, Classic Boat, Discovering Britain, Cambria, Your Horse, Treasure Hunting, and many other publications.

 John believes everyone has a story to tell, and that it’s very important in the process of writing to encourage others in a supportive and positive way.